+Thank you for considering Leashes End Senior Pet Sanctuary & Rescue in your estate planning!
 A bequest in your will or trust is a wonderful way to support your favorite causes and leave a legacy of compassion.
-A bequest to Leashes End helps us provide a loving home and gold-star care to so many senior and special needs cats and dogs who have lost their homes and families at a time in their lives when they are most vulnerable.
+A bequest to Leashes End helps us provide a loving home and gold star care to senior and special needs cats and dogs who have lost their homes and families at a time in their lives when they are most vulnerable.

-When it comes to charitable giving, bequests offer many benefits, and no other planned gift is as simple to implement or as easy to change.
-You maintain the use, benefit, enjoyment, and control of your assets for as long as you need them, for as long as you live.
-Some notable advantages include:
+When it comes to charitable giving, bequests offer many benefits.
+Moreover, bequests are both simple to implement and easy to change during your lifetime, enabling you to maintain the use, benefit, enjoyment, and control of your assets for as long as you need them.
+Some notable advantages of bequests include:

 • A bequest does not affect you financially during your lifetime.

 • You may make adjustments to your will or trust if and when circumstances change.

 • Your loved ones will not be overlooked because you can specify the amount given to each party.